 Why anyone would imagine that "following the herd" could make them money in this market is beyond me.
 But I can tell you (in six words) why professional money managers do it: Picking stocks is a lonely business.

 If you're all about keeping your job, it's safer to buy what others buy.
 Don't believe me?
-Guess what American Funds' Growth Fund of America, the most widely held U.S. mutual fund, lists among its top holdings.
-How about Google
+Guess which companies are found in many of the top five holdings of the most widely held mutual funds.

-Of course, it's much the same for any "large-cap growth" fund your advisor will get you into.
-You don't need a certified financial planner to tell you that owning the same stocks as everybody else is no way to get ahead.
+Of course, it's pretty much the same with any "large-cap growth" fund your advisor will get you into.
+You don't need a financial advisor to tell you that owning the same stocks as everybody else is no way to get ahead.
 Or that you can never expect to beat the market by owning the market.
 Right?

-What I've just described is called "closet indexing."
+What I've just described is called closet indexing.
 It's rampant on Wall Street, and investors pay billions in "management" fees each year for the favor.
-Yet of the 8,000 or so who invested money for U.S. investors in 2008, you can expect 78% to 95% to fail to beat the market, according to Yale University's David Swenson.
+Yet of the 7,600 or so who invested money for U.S. investors in 2009, you can expect 78% to 95% to fail to beat the market, according to Yale University's David Swenson.

 3. Getting killed by costs